Residency Requirements

 Residency Exemption Process Information

-First- and second-year students who live within 50 miles of campus, are older than the exemption age or are married, may request an exemption to the Residency Requirement by submitting a Residency Exemption Request.
+First- and second-year students who live within 50 miles of campus, are older than the exemption age or are married, may request an exemption to the Residency Requirement by submitting a Residency Exemption Request Form.
 Submitting this request does not guarantee Residency Exemption.
 If this request is not approved, a space on campus will be reserved for the requestor and the student will remain responsible for all housing charges.
-To request an exception, you must submit a Residency Exemption form and provide verification of ONE of the following by June 1 (new, incoming students) or February 24 (continuing/returning students):
+To request an exemption, you must submit a Residency Exemption form and provide verification of ONE of the following by June 1 (new, incoming students) or February 24 (continuing/returning students):

 Local residency with a parent or legal guardian (see explanation and details below)